 If working for longer hours stresses you, it is best to do shorter times.
 Committing yourself fully to a task for an hour and completing it is better than working for three hours without results.
 When working short hours, do away with all distractions and focus.

 When tasks are broken into smaller parts, set a deadline for each one using a calendar.
 After completing each task, reward yourself.

 - Seek for help

 Where your knowledge ends and where someone’s own begins.
-There is no shame in asking for help at difficult times.
-If someone is talented or knowledgeable than you are, seek their help and save time.
+There is no shame in getting help at 123Homework at difficult times.
+If someone is more talented or knowledgeable than you are, seek their help and save time.

 - Don’t overburden yourself

 A stressed and tired brain impedes decision-making.
 A tired and weak body slows work.
 If you feel tired take a break until you are rejuvenated.

 Procrastination is a by-product of excuses.
 If you have to learn, don’t postpone it to a later time.
 If there is an action to take, do it now before it’s too late.

 Some people blame everybody for their inaction but themselves.
 Take responsibility for your actions and inactions instead of apportioning blame to others.